max-danenhower/rrs-SDP-pigments/README.md

 Kramer, S.J., S. Maritorena, I. Cetinić, P.J.
 Werdell, D.A.
 Siegel (2024).
 Phytoplankton communities quantified from hyperspectral ocean reflectance correspond to pigment-based communities.
 Optics Express, 32(20), 1-16. https://doi.org/10.1364/OE.529906.

 rrsModelTrain.py is adapted from Dylan Catlett.
-His repository can be found at https://github.com/dcat4/bioOptix_and_PFTs
+The repository can be found at https://github.com/dcat4/bioOptix_and_PFTs